top of page

 There are safeguards in place to offset greed.
 Capitalism means competition, which means businesses must compete to differentiate themselves from each other.
 A good entrepreneur understands this.
 They find a need or want that people have and find a way which meets that particular demand.

-And whats wrong with turning your product into a luxury one?
+And what's wrong with turning your product into a luxury one?
 Nothing wrong with supplying this, fixing a problem, and making money at the same time.

-101 views0 comments
+126 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page